truck keyboard_arrow_up keyboard_arrow_right keyboard_arrow_left keyboard_arrow_down quotes-left quotes-right phone profile credit-card user exit

 Published on 28th August 2024

-Cut-to-shape signs are a popular choice for businesses and individuals looking to create unique, eye-catching designs.
+Cut-to-shape signs are a popular choice at Printech Express for businesses and individuals looking to create unique, eye-catching designs.
 Unlike standard rectangular signs, cut-to-shape signs allow for more creativity and can be tailored to the specific needs of a project.
 However, creating these signs requires a precise cutter guide to ensure that the sign is cut correctly according to the intended shape.
 This blog will guide you through the steps of adding a cutter guide to your print-ready artwork file.

 What is a Cutter Guide?